nguyenvchuong/LASER-Software/README.md

 Details in /laikago_ros, software guide and user manual provided by Unitree in /documentation

-## Notes on pybullet interface
-Tested on Ubuntu 18.04 (and 20.04).
-Built ROS melodic with python3 target.
-To run the MPC interface, source ROS in 3 terminals, and in order:

-  * launch aliengo robot (no vis, see GUI flag in launch file, but gazebo will not be updated)
-  `roslaunch laikago_gazebo aliengo.launch`
-  * Run the MPC service:
-  `rosrun laikago_gazebo pyb_mpc`
-  * Activate virtualenv and run (from usc_learning/ros_interface)
-  `python run_mpc.py`

-Another option to visualize the communication from ROS to pybullet:

-  `rosrun laikago_gazebo laikago_pyb_send_state`
-  `python example_vis_ros_state.py`

 ## RL functionalities

 Currently depends on [Tensorflow 1.15.0](https://storage.googleapis.com/tensorflow/libtensorflow/libtensorflow-cpu-linux-x86_64-1.15.0.tar.gz) for loading networks trained in Pybullet with rllib.